Alpaca Health - Parasites

 • Fly strike (Myiasis).

-In New Zealand, fly strike is well-known as a serious condition in sheep, more commonly seen in regions with summer rainfall.
+Fly strike is well-known in many countries as a serious condition in sheep, more commonly seen in regions with summer rainfall.
 Occasionally it can afflict alpacas when the fleece is short, if there is skin damage or the animal has rolled in faeces.

 Fly strike - Maggots seen in fleece on back of neck

 An inspection of the animal for cuts is recommended after shearing although skin cuts and abrasions do occur due to vigorous rolling.
-If seen, faeces should be washed off and any cut or injury should be cleaned and treated with an antiseptic.
+If either cuts or faeces are seen, the area should be cleaned.
+Cuts or other skin breaking injuries should be treated with an antiseptic.

 Any of several species of blowfly may lay eggs around the wound or faeces and on hatching (12-24 hours), the maggots start to degrade and liquefy the underlying tissues (see first photo) though can some can be seen moving in and on the fleece.